Sleep

 How To Cut Out Your Own Mouth Tape

 To try mouth taping, start by cutting a strip of medical-grade, hypoallergenic tape that’s approximately 1 to 2 inches long and an inch wide.
+Paper tape 1-2 inches and less than an inch as it will stimulate the nerves in the lips and go back to the nose via the V2 and V3 of the 5th cranial nerve - I see this on rhinomanometry tracings.

 What Tape Should I Use for Mouth Taping?

 When choosing tape for mouth taping, it’s essential to prioritize safety and comfort.
 Use medical-grade, hypoallergenic tape designed for skin, such as surgical tape or specially designed mouth strips.
+I don’t recommend surgical tape due to skin issues and reactions I have seen when using tape for IVs and ET tubes.
+We used paper tape.

 Problems with mouth breathing